pmaxhogan/github-auto-pull/README.md

 Automagically pull and restart your program whenever git changes are made.

 ## Usage
-Download an executable for your platform from [the releases page](https://github.com/programmer5000-com/github-auto-pull/releases).
+Download an executable for your platform from [the releases page](https://github.com/programmer5000-com/github-auto-pull/releases) or run `npm i @programmer5000/github-auto-pull`.
 Then create the script you want to run:

 ```bash